DEMOCRATIC AGENDAS NETWORK

 Along with the CTS, these two partners will provide substantial funding for sustaining the Democratic Agendas Network.

-In addition to the steering partners, the Democratic Agendas Network initiative involves collaborations with affiliate partners from around the world:
+In addition to the steering partners, the Democratic Agendas Network initiative involves collaborations with the following affiliate partners from around the world:

-Center for the Study of Developing Societies (CSDS), New Delhi (represented by Prathama Banerjee);
+Center for the Study of Developing Societies (CSDS), New Delhi, India.
+(Represented by its senior scholar, Prathama Banerjee)

-Institut für die Wissenschaften vom Menschen (IWM), Vienna (represented by Ludger Hegedorn);
+Institut für die Wissenschaften vom Menschen (IWM), Institute for Human Sciences, Vienna, Austria.
+(Represented by Ludger Hegedorn).

-Center for Anthropological, Political and Social Theory (CAPS), University of Copenhagen (represented by its Co-Director, Lars Tønder);
+Center for Anthropological, Political and Social Theory (CAPS), University of Copenhagen, Denmark.
+(Represented by its co-director, Lars Tönder)

-Center for Media, Communication, and Global Change, American University of Paris (represented by its Director, Jayson Harsin).
+The Center for Media, Communication and Global Change, The American University of Paris (Represented by its director, Jayson Harsin)

 EVENTS